Updated: Jul 12

 Yet, every time you apologise for something that isn’t your fault, you are apologising for who you are.
 Even if you don’t think that’s what you are doing, that is 100 % what you are telling the other person.

-I once listened to a colleague on a reception desk for approx. 5 minutes.
-I heard her say sorry more than 11 times in that short but busy 5 minutes.
+I once heard a woman on a reception desk in the space of approx. 5 minutes. say sorry more than 11 times.
 There wasn’t one thing she apologised for that was her fault.
 She was telling people what she had been asked to by her line manager or boss.
 She was just the messenger.

-So worried is she that others will blame her that she felt the need to apologise even when they happily accepted what she had told them.
+So seemed so worried is she that others would blame her that she felt the need to apologise even once they had happily accepted what she had told them.

 Her apologies did not necessarily reflect any disappointment or resentment from the other person.
 It was a knee jerk reaction to cover the situation in case it turned ugly.

 So convinced was she that it was her fault for telling them some thing they may not like she got in before they had time to express any displeasure.
 And if they didn’t react negatively, she felt the need to continue to apologise until they turned and left or someone else started talking to them and relieved her of the burden she felt she had just unleashed on them.